 EME in the home

-Many devices in the home use EME communicate to including cordless phones, baby monitors, WiFi routers, microwave ovens and wireless keyboards.
+Many devices in the home use EME to operate including cordless phones, baby monitors, WiFi routers, microwave ovens and wireless keyboards.
 Download a poster from the Australian Centre for RF BioEffects Research (ACRBR) showing EME levels from common devices in Australian homes.

 Reference: ACRBR survey in Australian homes (PDF)